containers/podman/docs/podman-search.1.md

 ## DESCRIPTION
 **podman search** searches a registry or a list of registries for a matching image.
-The user can specify which registry to search by setting the **--registry** flag, default is the default registries set in the config file - **/etc/containers/registries.conf**.
+The user can specify which registry to search by prefixing the registry in the search term (example **registry.fedoraproject.org/fedora**), default is the registries in the **registires.search** table in the config file - **/etc/containers/registries.conf**.
 The number of results can be limited using the **--limit** flag.
 If more than one registry is being searched, the limit will be applied to each registry.
 The output can be filtered using the **--filter** flag.